stackbit-projects/where-next-b9a8e/src/pages/index.md

         content: >-
           Vestibulum a nunc ut eros condimentum posuere.
 Nullam dapibus quis nunc non interdum.
 Pellentesque tortor ligula, gravida ac commodo eu.
+    subtitle: >-
+      We do a complete consultancy for our clients, understanding their objectives and presenting a personalized service for each one of them.
   - section_id: testimonials
     type: section_testimonials
     title: Testimonials